 ¨Lochmere Lake – In 2015 we replaced all of the bulkheads and docks at

 In 2017 our goal is to remove 11,000 cubic yards of silt, deepening 5 coves, and restoring navigation at the north end of the lake.
 Currently, the north end of the lake is unnavigable.
 Approval for the dredge has been granted.
 Hydraulic dredging began May, 2017.
-The dredging itself is expected to be completed by early July 2017.
+The dredging was completed in July 2017.

 ¨Loch Lomond – Our 2019 goal is to dredge 3,000 cubic yards at the north end, remove the sediment